 I deeply value both conversations.
 I WANT clients to ask me the hard questions.
 If I don’t support my clients during turmoil and provide the answers they need, what is my purpose?

 In times like these, financial advisors really need to make a difference.

-If you haven’t reached out to your advisor to simply express your thoughts and concerns, please do it now!
+If you haven’t reached out to your advisor to simply express your thoughts and concerns about COVID-19, please do it now!
 They need to know where you stand, and you need to offload your financial concerns.

 If you don’t know what to say, here are tough questions to ask your financial advisor:

 1) How does this volatility impact my long-term plan?

 If you are already withdrawing from your portfolio, your long-term plan may not look as rosy as before.
 Perhaps your advisor has recommendations to get you back on track.

 If you are near retirement, you might need to seriously consider and monitor when is the best time to retire.
 This might be a tough question for both you and your advisor… but it is important that they are honest with you, as well as actively analyzing your next best steps when it comes to your financial future.
 If you want more thoughts on when you can retire, I have a helpful blog HERE.